-The rules could acknowledge that the taxation of some transactions involving automated digital products may be preempted by the Internet Tax Freedom Act.
+3. Some transactions involving automated digital products may be preempted by the federal Internet Tax Freedom Act.

 C. Explanation

 In principle, a retail sales tax should be a broad-based single-stage levy on consumer expenditures with a low tax rate.
 In practice, in most states, the sale of tangible personal property is generally taxed, while only the sale of specific services is taxed.